-I am a clay artist living in Toledo.
-Growing up in Western Washington, I’ve been a car hop, a special ed teacher and a computer programmer.
-In 1990, I had the opportunity to travel with my husband on extended overseas assignments in England, Japan, and China and the ever foreign Southern Cal.
+Kathie is a clay artist who grew up in Western Washington.
+She has been a car hop, a special ed teacher and a computer programmer.
+In 1990, she had the opportunity to travel with her husband on extended overseas assignments in England, Japan, and China and the ever foreign Southern Cal.
 That initial two years stretched to fifteen.
-I became very interested in pottery while in Japan, since we lived near Seto — a major Japanese pottery area.
-My friends and I spent many hours in museums and shops, in awe of the work we saw.
+She became very interested in pottery while in Japan, and lived near Seto — a major Japanese pottery area.
+Kathie and her friends spent many hours in museums and shops, in awe of the work they saw.

-In 2014, we uprooted our dog Charlie and came home to family and the clean air and breathable temperature of Washington.
-We fell in love with the small town of Toledo immediately.
-(Although I AM a Centralia girl.)
+In 2014, she and her husband uprooted their dog Charlie and came home to family and the clean air and breathable temperature of Washington.
+They fell in love with the small town of Toledo immediately.

-In the following year, we created a small clay studio in the corner of our large shop.
+In the following year, they created a small clay studio in the corner of our large shop.
 (Wondering Dog Studio).
-I share the studio with my husband, friends (and at least one neighbor) and grandchildren.
-I love creating with clay, whether it be functional dishes or playful fish and figures.
-I hand build because it’s a slower process and every piece is different.
+Kathie shares the studio with her husband, friends (and at least one neighbor) and grandchildren.
+She loves creating with clay, whether it be functional dishes or playful fish and figures.
+She hand builds because it’s a slower process and every piece is different.
 Nothing is perfect, but that lends an organic feel to each piece.
-I love the idea of somebody enjoying my art enough to invite it into their own home.
+She loves the idea of somebody enjoying her art enough to invite it into their own home.